josemotta/IoT.Starter.Api/gpio-base/readme.md

 ### Config.txt

-The Lirc version 0.9.4c parameters are configured ONLY in the file `/etc/config.txt`.
+The Lirc version 0.9.4c is configured ONLY by the file `/etc/config.txt`.

 Add to /boot/config.txt